- Reporting a Performance Problem

 - Measuring performance using the PerfMeasurement.jsm code module

 - Information on how to add a new measurement to the Telemetry performance-reporting system

-- Profiling with Shark
+- Profiling with Shark (obsolete - replaced by Instruments)

 - How to use Apple's Shark tool to profile Mozilla code.